sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>Web Worker i.e. var worker = new Worker('my_task.js'); runs in the background, independently of other scripts, without affecting the performance of the page.</li>
 <li>Web Intents - a new framework for web-based inter-application communication and service discovery using Javascript postMessage()</li>
 <li>navigator.getUserMedia() - Record Audio/Video (limited browser capatibility</li>
+<li>Javascript Frameworks manipulating DOM on page load have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).</li>
 </ul>

 <h2>Helpful Javascript/jQuery Scripts</h2><ul>
 <li>jquery.metadata.js takes attribute metadata from html attributes and converts into JSON.</li>
 <li>respond.js – Adds browsers support to min-max css media queries for ie6-ie8.</li>
 <li>selectivizr.js -  Adds support for CSS3 selectors (:first-child,:last-child,:nth-child) for ie6-ie8 can cause conflicts with respond.js must be placed before.</li>
-<li>Javascript Frameworks manipulating DOM on page load have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).</li>
 <li>Require.js helps load script in the right order, combine scripts via the RequireJS optimizer it also allows you to load scripts after the page has loaded (Just in time)</li>
 <li>jQuery-contextMenu.js For creating a custom Context menu (right-click menu)</li>
+<li>equalize.js jQuery plugin for equalizing the height or width of sibling elements</li>
 </ul>

 <h2>Database Tips</h2><ul>